Cândido Rondon: Later life

-Telegraph Commission
+Rondon Commission

-Cândido Rondon headed up a large-scale military operation to expand telegraph lines into the Brazilian Amazon, this group has also been called “The Rondon Commission.”
+Cândido Rondon headed up a large-scale military operation to expand telegraph lines into the Brazilian Amazon.
+This group has also been called the "Rondon Commission".
 Rondon was, by this time, a devout follower of positivist beliefs and he believed his purpose was to unite all peoples of Brazil through his work in the commission.
-He had an unrelenting belief that progress should be made as quickly as possible and that indigenous peoples needed to be incorporated into society as quickly as possible to achieve this.
-Rondon showed concern as to how these indigenous groups were incorporated into modern society and he made it his mission to “guide” them to a more “civilized” life in what he viewed as a peaceful manner.
+He had an unrelenting belief that progress should be made as quickly as possible and that Indigenous peoples needed to be incorporated into society as quickly as possible to achieve this.
+Rondon showed concern as to how these Indigenous groups were incorporated into modern society and he made it his mission to "guide" them to a more "civilized" life in what he viewed as a peaceful manner.

-However, some critics believe that Rondon's concern about indigenous groups and unification was fraudulent.
+However, some critics believe that Rondon's concern about Indigenous groups and unification was fraudulent.
 These critics posit that this mission was mainly a military operation with a state focus on seizing and defining borders for defense purposes along with creating new opportunities for colonization and economic expansion.
-They believe this undermines the view that Rondon was a hero of unification and pacification towards previously uncontacted or independent indigenous tribes.
+They believe this undermines the view that Rondon was a hero of unification and pacification towards previously uncontacted or independent Indigenous tribes.

 The Rondon Commission was successful in its goal to open up the Amazon to economic development.
 Many new settlements appeared along the telegraph lines.
-New settlers desired a piece of this land for farming and ranching, but one side effect was the displacement of indigenous tribes like the Bororo.
+New settlers desired a piece of this land for farming and ranching, but one side effect was the displacement of Indigenous tribes like the Bororo.